dxos/cli/packages/cli-app/README.md

 ### Serve Apps

-Once apps are published to IPFS, a WNS record and name have been registered, we can use `dx app serve` to serve the distributed files.
+Once apps are published to IPFS, a Registry record and name have been registered, we can use `dx app serve` to serve the distributed files.

 ```bash
 dx app serve